ajdelossantos/Abstract/README.md

 ## Authentication

-BCrypt salts users' passwords and stores their credentials as unique hashes for security.
-The `session_token` persists with the user and allows unrestricted access to _Abstract_ and its features.
+BCrypt and a persistent `session_token` allow secure user authentication.
 Implemented "Auth" and "Protected" routes in addition to conditional rendering logic in React restrict visitors interaction without sacrificing the user reading experience.

 <br><br>